zchliu/Stand-In/README.md

 ```
 **Prompt Writing Tip:** If you do not wish to alter the subject's facial features, simply use *"a man"* or *"a woman"* without adding extra descriptions of their appearance.
 Prompts support both Chinese and English input.

+**Input Image Recommendation:** For best results, use a high-resolution frontal face image.
+There are no restrictions on resolution or file extension, as our built-in preprocessing pipeline will handle them automatically.

 ### Inference with Community LoRA